Locals fight to recover Italy's lost farming terraces | DW | 27.07.2021

 Zonta left to work abroad in the early 2020s, but returned a decade later.
 Missing the landscape of her childhood, she decided to join the nonprofit Adopt a Terrace — a growing community of around 100 conservationists on a mission to recover these stepped hillsides that once characterized the region.

 Adopt a Terrace signed five-year-leases with landowners, and then found people who wanted to take care of them.
-The organization these adopters uncover and restore the terraces, who are free to use the land to grow their own vegetables.
+They restore the terraces and are free to use the land to grow their own vegetables.

 So far, the group has removed vegetation and rebuilt crumbling drywalls on some 110 terraces.